Psst… Did you know you can perform weddings in just a few easy steps? We’ll show you how, now!

 If you’d rather not have someone else that you know do your wedding ceremony, we also offer officiant services.
 Visit our Austin wedding officiant page for more info.

 Overall, these are the 5 easy steps of how you can perform weddings!
 Check out a few other great articles on our wedding planning tips blog.
-As always, feel free to contact us for any questions or help.
+As always, feel free to contact us with any questions or help.

 – Austin’s Best DJs & Photo Booths